-Whether you are thinking about launching a new company, looking for insights into future trends for new products and services, or are simply curious about the way Silicon Valley works and how the world’s top tech companies bring innovative products to market, there is a book for you.
+Whether you are thinking about launching a new tech company, looking for insights into future trends, or simply, seeking insights into how the world’s top tech companies bring innovative products to market, there is a book for you.

-The 11 books below represent some of the most important tech books ever written.
+The list below represents some of the best technology books ever written.

 At a glance, you can see that both the subjects and approaches to technology have evolved over time.
 Books that were written during the 1970s – at just about the same time that Silicon Valley was starting to take shape – tend to focus more on computers and the upcoming Information Age.